To view "Two Very Different Houses" click here.

 Is there a connection between Qumran and Christianity?

-Most scholars say no, although the Qumran rules of living
+Most scholars say "no," although the Qumran rules of living

 and Christian monastic rules bear a striking similarity.
 It is